open5e/open5e/source/monsters/tome-of-beasts/M/mahoru.rst

-**Roar.** When a mahoru roars all creatures with hearing within 30 feet of it must succeed on a DC 14 Wisdom saving throw or become frightened until the end of the mahoru’s next turn.
-If the target fails the saving throw by 5 or more, it’s also paralyzed for the same duration.
+**Roar.** When a mahoru roars all creatures with hearing within 30 feet of it must succeed on a DC 14 Wisdom saving throw or become :ref:`srd:frightened` until the end of the mahoru’s next turn.
+If the target fails the saving throw by 5 or more, it’s also :ref:`srd:paralyzed` for the same duration.
 A target that succeeds on the saving throw is immune to the Roar of all mahoru for the next 24 hours.